How to File a Personal Injury Lawsuit in Pennsylvania

 You do not have an indefinite period to file a personal injury lawsuit in Pennsylvania.
 The statute of limitations governs the deadline to file a claim following an injury.
 Pennsylvania law requires a personal injury lawsuit to be filed within two years of the incident that caused the harm.

 This deadline does not mean that your case must be completed in two years, but you must have your claim filed with the court.
 Unfortunately, it is not uncommon for Pennsylvanians to miss this deadline.
 They might be working with an insurance company that is purposefully extending the process.
 Sometimes a person is just procrastinating moving forward with legal action because they are focusing on their medical treatment.
-You should retain our Pennsylvania personal injury attorney immediately after suffering an injury.
+You should retain our Bucks County personal injury attorney immediately after suffering an injury.
 Our office will ensure that no deadlines are missed and work to preserve crucial evidence that could be unavailable if you delay.

 How a Personal Injury Lawsuit Works in Pennsylvania